You Can't Prompt Your Way to Production

 Vibe coding tools can now write all three.
 But if you don’t know how they connect?
 You’ll burn weeks fixing things that never worked properly in the first place.

 Every feature is just smaller blocks stacked together.
-A signup flow = form + input fields + submit logic + error messages.
+A signup flow is a form plus input fields plus submit logic plus error messages.

-Understand how data moves and where it lives.
-Click a button → update profile → change state → re-render UI.
+How data moves and where it lives.
+Click a button, update profile, change state, re-render UI.

-Pro tip: paste the error into ChatGPT and ask what’s wrong, then ask it to fix it.
+Stuff breaks.
+Paste the error into ChatGPT and ask what’s wrong.

 Users have accounts.
 Accounts store settings.
 Products connect to orders.